smartdevicelink/sdl_evolution/proposals/0296-Update-video-streaming-capabilities-during-ignition-cycle.md

 In order to do this, application developers would be notified with a callback `onViewResized(width, height)/videoStreamingSizeDidUpdate:(CGSize)displaySize`.
 It would be called once new data on resolution is retrieved from the HMI and the internal process in the app library of proper component change is finished.
 This callback is passed to implemented by developers classes responsible for markup, where UI reorganization could be handled.

 SDL Manager wouldn't check and validate the VSC that the HMI sends to the app to switch to.

+### JavaScript APIs

+The JavaScript APIs will be set up in a similar way to the Obj-C / Java APIs above.
+All changes will be at the discretion of the Project Maintainer.
+However larger changes that would impact the Objective-C code above (such as adding or removing a method) will require proposal revisions.

 ### HMI Integration Guidelines